Why the Right Business Performance Measures Matter (From Chaos to Clarity, Part 3)

 Measures only work if they are reviewed consistently.

-Some organizations review weekly, others monthly.
+Some organizations review weekly, while others do so monthly.
 The cadence matters less than the discipline.
 Reviews should be fixed, predictable, and focused.

 Without a review rhythm, measures become reports.
 With a rhythm, they become leadership tools.